uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/3-merge-conflicts.md

 # Merge conflicts

 If you have multiple copies of the same repository, it is easy for them to get out of sync.
 In this section, we will purposely create a merge conflict using the home and temp repositories that you have created to allow you to see how to fix conflicts.
-As in the section on working from multiple locations, you’ll want to have two windows open for this section: one where you’ll work with your home repository (that is, the copy of the repository in your home directory) and the other where you’ll work with your temp repository (the one in `/tmp`).
+As in the section on working from multiple locations, you’ll want to have two terminal windows open for this section: one where you’ll work with your home repository (that is, the copy of the repository in your home directory) and the other where you’ll work with your temp repository (the one in `/tmp`).

-## Generating a Merge Conflict

 First, let’s add a file to your home repository.
 Use `pwd` to make sure you are in the right local copy the repository: